Report finds 'no racist intent' behind song 'Eyes of Texas' - WHIZ News

 The panel that studied the song was comprised of campus professors, staff and historians and representatives of student and band alumni groups.
 It also had one current athlete, band member and cheerleader.
 Key findings include:

-— Researchers said they could find no direct link between the signature line “the eyes of Texas are upon you” and anything Lee would say to his students at Washington and Lee University, where he was president after the Civil War.
+— Researchers said they could find no direct link between the signature line “the eyes of Texas are upon you” and anything Lee might have said to his students at Washington and Lee University, where he was president after the Civil War.
 The panel determined there is a “very low likelihood” the line originated with Lee.

 — The song borrows the melody of “I’ve Been Working on the Railroad,” a song with racist lyrics, most likely because it was already well known and easy to sing.